 After the boat has been hauled for winter storage, remove the blanking plug to let the water drain away before reinserting it.
-This will prevent any water from freezing around the blanking plug, possibly cracking the plastic.
+This will prevent any water from freezing around the blanking plug and possibly cracking it.

 Servicing the Insert